Desiree Gruber: Personal life

 Gruber met and began a relationship with actor Kyle MacLachlan in 1999.
 They married on April 20, 2002.
 Their son, Callum Lyon MacLachlan, was born in Los Angeles in 2008.
 The family has residences in Los Angeles and New York.
-They have two dogs, Mookie and Sam.
+They previously had two dogs, Mookie and Sam, who were featured in an early YouTube webseries.
+As of 2018, they have a Jack Russell Terrier-poodle mix named Elvis.